Alexiad: Themes

-The main theme of the Alexiad is the First Crusade, and religious conflict.
-Anna Komnene chronicles the different groups of people involved in the crusades, and refers to them as "Celts", "Latins", and "Normans".
-She also talks about her father, Alexios Komnenos in great detail, and his conquests throughout his rule from 1081–1118.
-She does this by presenting a "Byzantine view" of the Crusades.
-Some historians have noticed the influence of Greek mythology in her work, as stated by Lenora Neville: "the characterization of Alexios as wily sea captain steering the empire through constant storms with guile and courage strongly recalls Odysseus."
+The central focus of the Alexiad is the reign of Alexios Komnenos from 1081 to 1118.
+Anna presents an idealised portrait of her father's reign centering on his struggles with rivals such as Normans, Pechenegs, Turks, and the Latins of the First Crusade.
+While she acknowledges some of her father's faults and repeatedly emphasises her desire to achieve the objectivity suitable to a historian, Anna repeatedly praises him as a model ruler.
+His victories are credited to his guile and to divine support, while his defeats are usually softened by accounts of personal valor or of later success resulting from initial setbacks.
+He is often compared to figures from classical antiquity, with historians such as Leonora Neville emphasising how "the characterization of Alexios as wily sea captain steering the empire through constant storms with guile and courage strongly recalls Odysseus".

 Narrative style

-The Alexiad was originally written in Greek in around 1148, and first edited by Possinus in 1651.
+The Alexiad was written in Greek in around 1148 and first edited by Possinus in 1651.
 Anna Komnene described herself in the text and openly acknowledges her feelings and opinions for some events, which goes against the typical format of historiography.
-She differed widely from Greek prose historians, and because of this the book was initially well received.
-It was subjected to criticism later.
+She differed widely from Greek prose historians and because of this the book was initially well received; it was subjected to criticism later.
 The Alexiad interests many historians because Anna wrote it in a different format to the norm of the time.
-Anna Komnene is the only female Greek historiographer of her era, and historians are keen to believe that her style of writing owes much to her being a woman.
+Anna Komnene is the only female Greek historiographer of her era and historians are keen to believe that her style of writing owes much to her being a woman.
 Despite including herself in the historiography and the other qualities that make her style vastly different from the typical historiography of the era, Anna Komnene's Alexiad has been seen as a "straightforward" history.

 Influences

 Anna Komnene's writings are a major source of information on her father, Alexios I of the Byzantine Empire.
 She was around the age of 55 when she began work on the Alexiad.
-While she was alive, she held the crusaders that came to her father's aid in contempt for their actions against the Empire after they looted various reconquests and failed to return to the Basileus' demesne many of the lands they promised to return to him.
+She held the crusaders that came to her father's aid in contempt for their actions against the Empire after they looted various conquests and failed to return to the Basileus' demesne many of the lands they promised to return to him.
 She regarded the crusaders, whom she refers to as Celts, Latins and Normans, as uneducated barbarians.
 Despite this, Anna claims that she portrayed them in a neutral light.
-Some historians believe her work to be biased because of her feelings towards the Crusaders, and how highly she regarded her father.
+Some historians believe her work to be biased because of her feelings towards the Crusaders and how highly she regarded her father.